Should I Buy a Home Near the 429, 408, or Turnpike?

 Eric Stalnaker

 Anyone moving to West Orlando, Winter Garden, Clermont, or Minneola eventually asks the same thing: does living near the 429, 408, or Turnpike actually matter?
-Short answer: yes, unless you enjoy sitting in traffic purgatory while your coffee goes cold.
+Short answer: yes.
+These routes can be way faster to commute on than taking busy traffic-light riddled "highways" or single-lane back roads that can easily slow you down.

-As 2025 closes out, commute patterns in Central Florida are fairly predictable: population growth keeps pressuring the roadways, but the ongoing interchange upgrades around Horizon West and the Turnpike corridor are reducing congestion in places that used to be painful.
+As we begin 2026, commute patterns in Central Florida are fairly predictable: population growth keeps pressuring the roadways, but the ongoing interchange upgrades around Horizon West and the Turnpike corridor are reducing congestion in places that used to be painful.
+Okay, they still may be painful, but it's now a slight pinch compared to a broken bone pain of yester-year.
 This means homes with quick access to these arteries tend to hold demand more reliably than homes tucked far inland with no route flexibility.

-Buyers usually worry about road noise, and that’s fair.
-Not every home bordering a highway is a bargain.
-The sweet spot is 5–10 minutes from the on-ramp, not 30 seconds.
-That distance gives you the value bump of accessibility without the annoyance of a semi-truck lullaby.
+Buyers too close to these main highways usually worry about road noise, and that’s fair.
+Not every home bordering a highway is a perfect neighborhood.
+The sweet spot is usually 5–10 minutes from the on-ramp, not 30 seconds or 30 minutes.
+This 5-10 minute distance gives you the value bump of accessibility without the annoyance of a semi-truck lullaby.
+These areas could include Clermont and Minneola, Winter Garden areas like Horizon West and Ovation, Gotha, and even south Apopka.

 There’s also long-term value to consider.
 Highway-adjacent communities in Central Florida historically see steadier resale interest because they attract both commuters and relocating families who want predictable drive times into Orlando, Disney-area employers, medical hubs, or the growing tech corridor north of the 429.
-I cannot confirm specific appreciation numbers for 2026, but demand patterns point in the same direction: convenience sells.
+I cannot confirm specific appreciation numbers for 2026 so far, but demand patterns point in the same direction: convenience sells.
+But the quick answer here is that homes in these "sweet spots" have a better chance of appreciating in value faster.

 Bottom Line: